Venezuela: Tourism

+Tourism has been developed considerably in recent decades, particularly because of its favorable geographical position, the variety of landscapes, the richness of plant and wildlife, the culture and the tropical climate.
+Margarita Island is one of the top tourist destinations.
+It is an island with a modern infrastructure, bordered by beaches suitable for extreme sports, and features castles, fortresses and churches of great cultural value.
+Los Roques Archipelago is made up of a set of islands and keys that constitute one of the main tourist attractions in the country.
+With exotic crystalline beaches, Morrocoy is a national park, formed by small keys very close to the mainland, which have grown rapidly as one of the greatest tourist attractions in the Venezuelan Caribbean.

-Canaima National Park extends over 30,000 km^{2} to the border with Guyana and Brazil; due to its size it is considered the sixth largest national park in the world.
+Canaima National Park extends over 30,000 km2 to the border with Guyana and Brazil; it is considered the sixth largest national park in the world.
 Its steep cliffs and waterfalls (including Angel Falls, which is the highest waterfall in the world, at 1,002 m) form spectacular landscapes.
 The state of Mérida is one of the main tourist centers of Venezuela.
-It has an extensive network of hotels not only in its capital city, but also throughout the state.
-Starting from the same city of Mérida is the longest and highest cable car in the world, which reaches the Pico Espejo of 4,765 m.
+Starting from Mérida is the longest and highest cable car in the world, which reaches the Pico Espejo of 4,765 m.

 Shortages

 Shortages in Venezuela have been prevalent following the enactment of price controls and other policies during the economic policy of the Hugo Chávez government.
-Under the economic policy of the Nicolás Maduro government, greater shortages occurred due to the Venezuelan government's policy of withholding United States dollars from importers with price controls.
+Under the economic policy of the Nicolás Maduro government, greater shortages occurred due to the policy of withholding United States dollars from importers with price controls.